tupyy/ducket/README.md

 # Finante - Personal Financial Management System

-A comprehensive personal financial management system built with Go and React, designed to help you track, categorize, and analyze your financial transactions through automated rule-based tagging.
+A comprehensive personal financial management system built with Go and React, designed to help you track, categorize, and analyze your financial transactions through automated rule-based labeling.

 ## 🏗️ Architecture Overview